au-ts/libvmm/examples/virtio/README.md

 When you boot the example, the block driver VM will boot first.
 When it is ready, the client VMs will boot together.

-After the client VMs boot, they will attempt to mount the first partition of the virtIO block device `/dev/vda1` into `/mnt`.
-This partition contains an ext4 file system.
+After the client VMs boot, they will attempt to mount the virtIO block device `/dev/vda` into `/mnt`.
+The virtIO block device contains an EXT4 file system.

 ```
 [   22.860300] EXT4-fs (vda): mounted filesystem without journal.
 Quota mode: none.